-That the CYFS implement the position of Assistant Deputy Chief- Training and Emergency Management within the short-term (1-2 year) horizon of this five year plan.
+That the CYFS implement the position of Assistant Deputy Chief - Training and Emergency Management within the short-term (1-2 year) horizon of this five year plan.

-That the proposed Assistant Deputy Chief- Training & Emergency Management be tasked to monitor the workload pressures on the training division as a result of the increased fire suppression staffing proposed, technological changes affecting training, changes in provincial regulations, administrative support and corresponding need for increased staffing in three to five years as recommended by the 2008 plan.
+That the proposed Assistant Deputy Chief - Training & Emergency Management be designated the Community Emergency Management Coordinator (CEMC) as well as being tasked with monitoring the workload pressures on the training division as a result of the increased fire suppression staffing proposed, technological changes affecting training, changes in provincial regulations, administrative support and corresponding need for increased staffing in three to five years as recommended by the 2008 plan.